 In October 1916, Prime Minister Robert Borden created the Ministry of Overseas Military Forces of Canada; the OMFC.
 Sir George Perley, Canada’s High Commissioner in London was appointed Minister.
-His mandate was to reorganize the CEF and clean up the mess made by Sam Hughes and his representative Major General Carson.
-Sam Hughes promptly resigned his post in protest.
+His mandate was to reorganize the CEF and clean up the mess made by Sam Hughes and his representatives; Max Aitken and Major General Carson.
+Sam Hughes was asked to resign by prime Minister Robert Borden and promptly resigned his post in protest.
 He was replaced by Albert Edward Kemp.

 Perley created a Headquarters in London and appointed 2nd Division Commander Major General R.E.W.
 Turner as Commander of Canadian Forces in England.
 Under Turner’s command the OMFC reorganized training and reinforcements, making a much more effective system.

 Throughout the war, men from battalions recruited from across Canada had reinforced the 60th.
-Military Districts did not like the idea that battalions raised by them were being broken up as reinforcements for units from other districts.
+Military Districts and provinces did not like the idea that battalions raised by them were being broken up as reinforcements for units from other districts and provinces.

 Turner considered it unfair and wanted to return to the initial system whereby a battalion at the front would be reinforced by men from the district from which that battalion was initially raised.
 He set up a system of Reserve Battalions to be supplied with men by specific Military Districts in Canada.
-The Reserve Battalion would then reinforce battalions raised in the same military district.
+The Reserve Battalion would then reinforce battalions at the front with men recruited in the same military district.

 The battalions at the front had not been chosen with proportional representation in mind, as a result, Quebec and British Columbia were over represented at the front, and New Brunswick, Nova Scotia, and in particular Ontario, were under represented.